raganwald/raganwald.github.com/index.md

 1. <a id="fn:tilting-at-windmills" role="doc-endnote"/>Not everything I championed ended up shipping.
 Ask me about Schedules, Automation, and Collaboration.<a href="#fnref:tilting-at-windmills" class="reversefootnote" role="doc-backlink">↩</a>
 1. <a id="fn:tooling" role="doc-endnote"/>Ask me about my experience adopting or migrating to Ember, React, JavaScript, TypeScript, Elixir, Java, and Copilot.<a href="#fnref:tooling" class="reversefootnote" role="doc-backlink">↩</a>
 1. <a id="fn:pd-growth" role="doc-endnote"/>During my tenure, PagerDuty grew from approximately twenty-five million in ARR to over 400 million in ARR in the years following its IPO. <a href="#fnref:pd-growth" class="reversefootnote" role="doc-backlink">↩</a>
+1. <a id="fn:awards" role="doc-endnote"/>I treasure the tombstones for the [Breakthrough](assets/images/breakthrough.png "Photograph of the Breakthrough Award for FY2019") and [Inclusively Learning and Leading](assets/images/leading-and-learning.jpeg "Photograph of the Inclusively Learning and Leading Award for FY2022") awards. <a href="#fnref:awards" class="reversefootnote" role="doc-backlink">↩</a>